 Join Pack 185

-Boys may join the Pack at any time during the year.
+Boys or girls may join the Pack at any time during the year.
 However, most begin in September and follow the Pack Calendar from September to June.
-All boys must complete the Youth Application Form, along with dues payment ($90, checks made payable to “Pack 185”) may be submitted to Cathy Tallone, Committee Chair.
+All scouts must complete the Youth Application Form, along with dues payment ($90, checks made payable to “Pack 185”) may be submitted to Lorrie Beauileu, Committee Chair.
 New scouts may also bring their form to a Pack meeting.

 Become a Parent Volunteer